aws-samples/cfn101-workshop/content/intermediate/operations/stack-policy-and-prevention-controls/index.md

 You will observe a message window informing you that **Termination protection** is enabled on the stack, and you will need to disable it before deleting the stack.

 Congratulations!
 You have now learned how to define update operations for resources in a CloudFormation stack, and prevent the stack from deletion.
-For information on how to apply a stack policy using the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), see [Setting a stack policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html#protect-stack-resources-protecting).
-To enable or disable termination protection using the AWS Command Line Interface, use the [update-termination-protection](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/update-termination-protection.html) command.

 ### **Lab Part 2 - DeletionPolicy**